ai4protein/Pro-FSFP/README.md

 ## Training and inference
 Run `main.py` for model training and inference.
 The default hyper-parameters may not be optimal, so it is recommended to perform hyper-parameter search for each protein via cross-validation.
 Important hyper-parmeters are listed as follows (abbreviations in parentheses):
-- --mode (-m): perform LTR finetuning, meta-learning or transfer learning using the mear-learned model
+- --mode (-m): perform LTR finetuning, meta-learning or transfer learning using the meta-learned model
 - --test (-t): whether to load the trained models from checkpoints and test them
 - --model (-md): name of the PLM to train
 - --protein (-p): name of the target protein (UniProt ID)